-If you are a beginner just starting up with WordPress, then check out FirstSiteGuide which has loads of guides, video tutorials and web development resources.
-Else, below are the steps you would like to follow in order to be sure that your website continues to work like before or even better after getting the new design –
+Below are the steps you would like to follow in order to be sure that your website continues to work like before or even better after getting the new design –

-0. Take a backup of your current theme folder – This is like a pre-requisite before you start moving to the new WordPress theme. *Just in case* you messed during the new theme installation, you can revert back to the old theme if you have the backup.
+0. Take a backup of your current theme folder – This is like a pre-requisite before you start moving to the new WordPress theme. *Just in case* you messed up during the new theme installation, you can revert back to the old theme if you have the backup.

 1. Check for broken links – Make sure that there are no broken links once you move to the new theme.
-Links like About me, Contact me etc are very crucial for a blog and since most of the themes have their default About page, you have to make sure they link to the correct ones.
+Links like About me, Contact me, etc., are very crucial for a blog, and since most of the themes have their default About page, you have to make sure they link to the correct ones.

-3. Remove unnecessary code from your WordPress header – Amit from Digital Inspiration has written a wonderful post on Things to be done after installing a wordpress theme.
+3. Remove unnecessary code from your WordPress header – Amit from Digital Inspiration has written a wonderful post on Things to be done after installing a WordPress theme.
 Most of them holds true even when you are updating your wordpress theme, since files like functions.php& header.php gets overwritten with your files from your new theme.

-4. Make sure your RSS Subscription link is correct – All the themes have default feed link.
+4. Make sure your RSS Subscription link is correct – All the themes have default feed links.
 Check that you have correctly linked your feed icon to your feeds.
 You can try subscribing to your site to be sure.
 When you subscribe with the blog’s URL, your RSS Reader should auto-discover the available feeds.

-5. Check if all your Pages are listed properly – Display of pages will be different in different themes.
+5. Check if all your Pages are listed properly – The display of pages will be different in different themes.
 Make sure all the pages are listed properly.
 In case you had excluded any page from the header of your previous theme, you might have to do the same with the new theme as well.

-6. Put back your Stats Tracking code – Most of us use a blog stat tracking script/tool like Google Analytics, Woopra etc. Make sure you have the code snippet/script in the header (or footer) section of your blog theme.
+6. Put back your Stats Tracking code – Most of us use a blog stat tracking script/tool like Google Analytics, Woopra, etc. Make sure you have the code snippet/script in the header (or footer) section of your blog theme.

 7. Check your Website from different Browsers – This is one of the most important steps to be taken care of when changing the WordPress theme.
 This is because the blog’s readability is at stake.
 Make sure there are no alignment issues in different browsers like IE, Firefox, Chrome & Safari.